 Of course, as you can probably imagine, remodelling your kitchen can be pretty expensive.

-In fact, the Houzz 2021 Kitchen Trends report states that the median spend on kitchen remodels was around £25,518.
+In fact, the Houzz 2021 Kitchen Trends report states that the median kitchen remodelling cost is around £25,518.
 That’s a pretty big number!

 Of course, you don’t necessarily need to spend that much, as it can depend on your kitchen size and what exactly you need to do.